DeepHiveMind/QuantumMachineLearning_QiML/06_Quantum_using_founder_road_map.md

 Fundamental Quantum Physics Research

 Fundamental quantum physics research—like CAS’s entanglement labs—is the theory thresher, a qubit dive into superposition or interference that’s fueling hardware or algos, a road that’s less about apps and more about axioms, a CAS thrust that’s quantum’s physics pioneer.
 It’s a qubit quest for nature’s nuts, a quantum edge that’s building the field’s bones.
 This isn’t a study; it’s a stake, a research root that’s CAS’s quantum bedrock.
-## Chapter 10: Founders & Pioneers of Quantum AI
+## Founders & Pioneers of Quantum AI

 ![](images\richard_feynman.jpeg)